City Council has regular meetings every second and fourth Tuesday of the month.

 You can access building permit information on City’s website via ConnectLCF.
 Please check our guide for searching a record.

 For security reason, the City does not accept payments over the phone.
-Beginning in November 2019, you will be able to pay your business license online.
+You may pay for your business license online using the invoice number.